ccdxc/sw/venice/citadel/Readme.md

 7. Once the response comes back from DataNode results are sent back to client.
 8. Brokers don't support query aggregation across DataNodes yet.
 This feature is in the works.

+### Read aggregation

+Query aggregation is done in data node.
+Each datanode is initialized with a t-store instance for query aggregation during start.

+1. Read request from the clients arrives at one of the brokers.
+2. Broker picks a random Shard from its local copy of the metadata.
+3. Broker randomly picks one of the replicas for read operation and sends it to the DataNode
+4. DataNode starts a query to all shards, local and remote
+5. DataNode aggregates the result and send it back to broker
+6. Once the response comes back from DataNode results are sent back to client.

 ## Running Citadel

 ```